2025 Wisconsin elections: State Supreme Court

 A regularly scheduled Wisconsin Supreme Court election was on the ballot for the general election on April 1, 2025, for a ten-year term on the court.
 The incumbent judge, Ann Walsh Bradley, did not run for re-election, retiring after 30 years on the court.
 Dane County circuit judge Susan M. Crawford defeated Waukesha County circuit judge and former state attorney general Brad Schimel, maintaining the 4-3 liberal majority on the court.

 The 2025 Wisconsin Supreme Court election became the most expensive judicial race in United States history, surpassing the 2023 Wisconsin Supreme Court election.
-Total spending on the race reached nearly $100 million; billionaire Elon Musk—at the time a senior advisor to U.S. President Donald Trump—spent more than $25 million dollars through his political action committees on behalf of Brad Schimel.
+Total spending on the race reached nearly $100 million; billionaire Elon Musk—at the time a senior advisor to U.S. President Donald Trump—spent more than $25 million through his political action committees on behalf of Brad Schimel.